Fatma-Chaouech/PokeMLOps/README.md

 # PokeMLOps

-This is an MLOps project aimed at building a robust Pokemon Gen 1 classifier using various technologies such as MLFlow, DVC, Open Telemetry, Hydra, Pylint and Pytest.
+PokeMLOps's main objective is to provide a comprehensive and user-friendly MLOps platform by integrating powerful open-source tools that enable easy management, deployment, and evaluation of machine learning models.

 ### Description
-The project's main objective is to create a Pokemon Gen 1 classifier that can accurately predict the type of Pokemon based on their image.
-The model's performance and robustness will be evaluated using various metrics to ensure that it can handle noise, data transformations, and data drift.
-In addition to this, the project will have a monitoring system that tracks various metrics using Open Telemetry.
-The project will also integrate with MLFlow to track experiments, manage models, and create projects.
+This project delivers an efficient MLOps solution for managing and deploying ML models with ease.
+The model's performance and robustness is taken into consideration to ensure that it can handle noise, data transformations, and data drift.
+In addition to this, the project has a monitoring system that tracks various metrics using Open Telemetry.
+The project also uses MLFlow to track experiments, manage models, and create projects.

 ### Setup
 1. Clone the repository